w3c/adapt/explainers/well-known-destinations.md

 > [!NOTE]
 > We have not completed this feature yet.

+## Open Questions

+### Discoverability and repetition

+> [!NOTE]
+> This is a work-in-progress

+### Indicating the _kind_ of content

+> [!NOTE]
+> As above, COGA need that we are not yet addressing.

+### Demarcating sub-sites

+> [!NOTE]
+> This is a work-in-progress

+* Semantically

+* UI-wise

 ## Security \& Privacy considerations

 > [!NOTE]
 > We have not completed this section yet.

 ## Considered alternatives

+### Well-known URIs

+We first explored using [Well-known URIs](https://datatracker.ietf.org/doc/html/rfc8615), which provide a number of useful features.
+However, there were some important limitations:

+* Well-known URIs are linked to an _origin_ which means it's not possible to demarcate sub-sites.

+* Well-known URIs are usually managed separately to site content, making it harder for regular content authors to keep them up-to-date.

 ### Sitemaps